xyfir/yalcs/README.md

 ## Install

-As simple as YALCS is, you'll still need to download, configure, build, and integrate into your app.
+As simple as Yalcs is, you'll still need to download, configure, build, and integrate into your app.
 We've made it just about as easy as it could possibly be.

 **Note #1:** If your system does not yet have Node installed, start with [nvm](https://github.com/creationix/nvm#install-script) (or [nvm for Windows](https://github.com/coreybutler/nvm-windows#node-version-manager-nvm-for-windows)).

-**Note #2:** You may alternatively download YALCS through npm (see [here](http://npmjs.com/package/yalcs)), however this is not currently the recommended installation method.
-In the future we may have a CLI tool available through npm to make configuring, running, and managing YALCS instances easier.
+**Note #2:** You may alternatively download Yalcs through npm (see [here](http://npmjs.com/package/yalcs)), however this is not currently the recommended installation method.
+In the future we may have a CLI tool available through npm to make configuring, running, and managing Yalcs instances easier.

 ### Step n: Create Slack App and Bot

 It's easier than it sounds.
 Go [here](https://api.slack.com/apps?new_app=1).
-You'll need to be logged into the Slack workspace you wish to add YALCS to.
+You'll need to be logged into the Slack workspace you wish to add Yalcs to.

-Set the app name to YALCS and choose your workspace in the list below.
+Set the app name to Yalcs and choose your workspace in the list below.

 Under _Add features and functionality_ click _Bots_, then _Add a bot user_.

-Set the name to YALCS again and enable the always online status.
+Set the name to Yalcs again and enable the always online status.
 Click _Add Bot User_.

 Go to _Event Subscriptions_ and toggle _Enable Events_.